Where you are — and where we can take you

 | Core pages, Flocknote | ✓ | ✓ | ✓ |

-| Sermon archive on site | — | ✓ (new only) | ✓ (new + migrated) |
+| Sermon archive on site | — | ✓ (new only) | ✓ (new + migrated and stuff) |

 | Blog for devotionals / SEO | — | ✓ | ✓ |